-The right of survivorship is an important legal right that allows property owners to keep property in the event of the co-owners death.
-Property held as joint tenancy, tenancy by the entirety, or community property with the right of survivorship automatically passes to the surviving property owner without going through the probate process.
-There is a difference between joint tenancy and community property with right of survivorship.
-Below is a detailed overview of the benefits of holding property with the right of survivorship as joint tenants or community property.
-Read on to learn more.
+Right of survivorship is an important legal right that allows property owners to keep property in the event of the co-owner’s death.
+For example, property held as joint tenancy, tenancy by the entirety, or community property with the right of survivorship automatically passes to the surviving property owner without going through the probate process.
+That said, there is a difference between joint tenancy and community property with right of survivorship.

 In California, most married couples hold real property as joint tenants with right of survivorship.
 Joint tenancy is a type of co-ownership of real or personal property between two or more persons in which each person owns an undivided interest of the whole.
 Because joint tenancy creates a right of survivorship, upon death, a party’s share of property will pass to the remaining joint tenant.
-For example, when a married couple shares real property as joint tenants, both spouses share equal ownership interest in the property.
-Upon the death of a spouse, his/her interest will automatically pass to the surviving spouse.
-The surviving spouse will be left with 100% share of the property.
-Because the surviving spouse automatically receives the property, probate can be avoided (at least until the surviving owner passes away).
+For instance, many married couples share real property as joint tenants.
+This way, upon the death of a spouse, the surviving spouse will own 100% share of the property.
+This process avoids probate altogether.

 Tenants in Common

 Tenants in common is another way co-owners can take title to property.
-This default title will be implied between parties if no other title is specified.
-As a tenant in common, each party will own a specified portion of property pursuant to their ownership interest.
-Upon the death of a tenant in common, his/her share will pass according to the instructions of his/her will, or through intestate succession (if there was no will).
+In fact, parties will automatically assume this title if they do not select another.
+As a tenant in common, each party owns a specified portion of property pursuant to their ownership interest.
+Finally, upon the death of a tenant in common, their share will pass according to the instructions in their will.
+Otherwise, if there is no will, the share will go through intestate succession.

-Married couples should consider the form of title of their jointly owned property.
-The forms of ownership mentioned above are some of the many and should be considered in the context of a couple’s estate planning desires.
-At A People’s Choice, we can help prepare the legal documents you need to set up the form of property tenancy that suits your estate planning needs.
-Picking the right type of tenancy can protect your property from the probate process and make sure your spouse obtains your home upon your death.
+At A People’s Choice, we can help prepare the legal documents needed to set up the form of property tenancy that suits your estate planning needs.
+Picking the right type of tenancy can protect your property from the probate process.
+Plus, it can ensure your spouse obtains your home upon your death.
 Contact us for more information about the different real estate titles available to married couples and registered domestic partners in California.